linomp/distance-tool-with-automation/README.md

     ```

 2. The tool will process the input file line-by-line, calculating the distance between every pair of addresses and
-   writing the
-   result in the output file.
+   writing the result in a `.csv` output file.
 The final result will look like this:

    ![output](https://user-images.githubusercontent.com/40581019/223180449-9546dba8-ce92-4505-a840-382b33e82a0c.png)